jamesoncohen02/jamesoncohen02.github.io/README.md

 This project is an **interactive data visualization dashboard** that explores Formula One pit stop data from 2014-2024 (the "hybrid era" of Formula One).
 It allows users to analyze average pit stop durations across different tracks, constructors (teams), and years.
 The dashboard includes:
 - A **Globe Visualization** showing average pit stop times by track location.
 - A **Bar Chart** comparing average pit stop durations by constructor.
+The colors of each bar are matched to the team colors of the actual constructors, for those who are familiar with the constructors in Formula One.
-- A **Scatterplot** visualizing the relationship between pit stop durations and final race positions.
+- A **Scatter Plot** visualizing the relationship between pit stop durations and final race positions.
+Again, the colors of the circles in the scatter plot are the same as the team colors of the constructor who achieved that pit stop time.

 ### Project Backround / Inspiration